 An opportunity for a wide public examination and discussion of the Obama/Biden Arts Policy will avail itself on Thursday, November 20th, when Americans for the Arts host a live “webcast” conversation with Bill Ivey, former Chair of the National Endowment for the Arts (NEA) during the Clinton administration and the current Chair of the Obama Arts & Culture Transition Team.
 Those living in the greater Los Angeles area can attend the free event at the Eli and Edythe Broad Stage in Santa Monica.
 Those who cannot attend may view the webcast from their home computer, after first becoming a member of Americans for the Arts.
 Details on registering for the event or watching the broadcast are available here.
-I plan on attending the Nov.
-20th, Santa Monica event, and will follow up with a detailed report and critique of the Obama/Biden Platform In Support Of The Arts.

-While the platform planks appear to be important first steps in resuscitating the Arts in America, they should not simply be accepted without critical analysis.
+While the platform planks appear to be important first steps in resuscitating the arts in America, they should not simply be accepted without critical analysis.
 I find several of the planks to be questionable, i.e., Private Partnerships, Cultural Diplomacy, and Health Care to Artists being the most glaring examples, and overall I believe the entire Platform In Support Of The Arts is wholly inadequate and in need of significant expansion.